1st Year Adviser (for CS and SE students): Isla Ross

 CS106 Computer Systems and Organisation

-Also class MS113 – Introduction to Business Analysis and Technology – S1
+MS113 Introduction to Business Analysis and Technology – S1

 Electives

-If you wish to change your elective please enter on Pegasus under Curriculum Amendment or else send the details of the change by email to isla.ross@strath.ac.uk
+If you have not yet added an elective to your curriculum please do so as soon as possible.
+If you wish to add or to change your elective please enter on Pegasus under Curriculum Amendment or else send the details of the change by email to isla.ross@strath.ac.uk

 First Year Reps